Quad M Solutions Inc. Launches Stayput Insurance Inc. to Offer Innovative Insurance Products to Encourage Workers to Save for Retirement.

-/EIN News/ -- Garland, TX, March 31, 2023 (GLOBE NEWSWIRE) -- Quad M Solutions, Inc. (OTC: MMMM) is pleased to announce the launch of its new subsidiary, Stayput Insurance Inc., to offer innovative insurance products for the burgeoning GIG economy worker and for corporations and municipalities across the nation to help address the critical labor shortage.
+Garland, TX, March 31, 2023 (GLOBE NEWSWIRE) -- Quad M Solutions, Inc. MMMM is pleased to announce the launch of its new subsidiary, Stayput Insurance Inc., to offer innovative insurance products for the burgeoning GIG economy worker and for corporations and municipalities across the nation to help address the critical labor shortage.

 A recent survey conducted by the National League of Cities found that the negative impact on quality of life due to social chaos coupled with the lingering effects of the pandemic are leading over 60% of municipal employees to consider early retirement.
 Private corporations are also experiencing severe labor shortages caused by the early retirement of senior employees.
 A report by the Boston College Center for Retirement Research estimated that the labor shortage resulting from early retirements will cost the U.S. economy $3.3 trillion in lost output over the next two decades.